Rent safe and private dog parks hosted by locals

 Keep dog waste bags on hand

 Keep your parks clean!
-Always pack a few extra poop bags in case you need to pick up after your pup — and consider scooping any left-behind piles you come across, too.
-This will make the environment safer for everyone who visits and is particularly important to prevent groundwater pollution, especially around Colorado's beautiful wildlife areas.
+Always pack a few extra poop bags in case you need to pick up after your pup.
+Consider scooping any left-behind piles you come across, too.
+This will make the environment safer for everyone who visits—and it's particularly important to prevent groundwater pollution, especially around Colorado's beautiful wildlife areas.

 Consider packing your own fresh drinking water